yoavg/nlp2025-2026/ass2/README.md

 4) Find a sentence with $n$ words, that is tokenized into $m \gt n$ tokens by the tokenizer.

 Note: when we say "MASK" we mean a special sequence which is known by the model is being the MASK token.
 See the usage instruction of the model to figure out how to feed this token to the model.

+### About GPUs

+The models in this assignment are small, and can also work on CPU.
+However, using GPU can really speed things up in terms of inference.
+While you are not required to use a GPU (and the assignment is designed to be possible without it), you can use Google Colab which gives access to sufficently powered GPU.

 ## B.1 Parts-of-speech Tagging